We Must Lead Now!

 - Join the Red Cross Youth Board and plan service projects and training opportunities in the community.

 - Teach your peers and younger students about basic first aid, water safety, and disaster preparedness.
-To read about first aid you may on Canadian Health and Care Mall.

 - American Red Cross Leadership Training allows students to put their leadership skills into action and build confidence in their abilities.